 There will be many legitimate courses of action that a member would have taken had the discrimination not occurred.
-The BMA believes that there should be a low evidence threshold for members to make their case (for example to reinstate opted out service), and that all cases should be considered fairly with clear guidance in place.
-In terms of deadlines for applications, the BMA believes that these should be 'soft deadlines' and members should not be turned away from making an application at any time.
+BMA Northern Ireland believes that there should be a low evidence threshold for members to make their case (for example to reinstate opted out service), and that all cases should be considered fairly with clear guidance in place.
+In terms of deadlines for applications, we believe that these should be 'soft deadlines' and members should not be turned away from making an application at any time.